-- In a small mixing bowl, combine your almond flour, baking soda, and pumpkin pie spice and mix well.
-In a separate bowl, whisk together your pumpkin puree, syrup, eggs, and vanilla extract.
+- In a small mixing bowl, combine your almond flour, allulose, baking powder, and pumpkin pie spice and mix well.
+In a separate bowl, whisk together your pumpkin puree, melted butter and eggs.
 Combine your wet and dry ingredients.
-Fold through your chocolate chips.

-- Transfer your batter into the lined pan.
+- Transfer your batter into the lined pan and sprinkle with pumpkin seeds.
 Bake for 40-45 minutes, covering the top of the loaf pan halfway through with parchment paper, to avoid the tops over-browning.

 - Remove from the oven and allow to cool in the pan completely, before slicing.